-Table 3: Ethnicity/Race of Deceased Infant, Case Count & Proportion, Island Health, 2016-2018
+Table 3: Ethnicity/Race of Deceased Infant, Case Count & Proportion, Island Health, 2017-2019 cludigenous ethnicity from antenatal or health records, BCCS may be incomplete.
+Limitations to these data sources include potential non self-identifying data, missing, incomplete or lagged data.

-Ethnicity/Race ^a Number of infant deaths % of total cases (where ethnicity is known, N=53)
+Ethnicity Number of infant deaths % of total cases (where ethnicity is known, N=41)

-White 25 48%
+White a 21 51%

-Indigenous ^c (includes First Nations, Metis and Inuit) 17 32%
+Indigenous (includes First Nations and Metis) b 12 29%

-Underrepresented Populations 11 20%
+Underrepresented populations 8 20%

-Unknown ^b 19 26% of total (N=72)
+Unknown c 29 41% of total (N=70)

-^aEthnicity/race is displayed in this table in ascending order based on number of infant deaths, where unknown is excluded
+&lt;sup>aEthnicity/race is displayed in this table in ascending order based on number of infant deaths, where unknown is excluded bPersonal ethnicity/race that is unknown on antenatal or health records or incomplete